 Separating Properties from Values

 The separation between properties and values is much less controversial.
 For instance, different objects can have different mass, speed, momentum, or weight values.
-If nature has to be described parsimoniously, then there must be a small number of properties which could appear in infinite number of values.
+If nature has to be described parsimoniously, then there must be a small number of properties that could appear in an infinite number of values.
 The fact that everything in the world has some length doesn’t fix the length.
 We can conclude that just as properties and observations are distinct, properties and their values are distinct too.

 However, unless you fix the theory—and thereby the properties—you cannot fix the values either.
 If the property of momentum is real while speed is not, then the values attributed to speed would also be unreal.
 Conversely, if speed were the real property, then its values would be considered real facts about the world, not just our observations.

 We now have a heady problem: we cannot fix the nature of reality (both properties and their values) unless we fix the theory of nature.
 But theories are something we discover and infer from observation which we suppose tell us about reality.
-Thus we have a paradox at hand: from a pragmatic standpoint we believe that theories are derived from reality, although in science reality is constructed from the theory.
+Thus we have a paradox at hand: from a pragmatic standpoint, we believe that theories are derived from reality, although in science reality is constructed from the theory.
 The paradox arises due to a circular dependence between theory and reality.
 Observation is supposed to fix this problem, but observations can be interpreted in many different ways by different theories thereby changing both the properties and their measured values.

 The Separation in Human Perception

 A similar kind of separation exists even in human perception.
-Our senses are the analogues of measuring instruments, but they only produce phenomena: for instance a detector click or a pointer movement.
+Our senses are the analogs of measuring instruments, but they only produce phenomena: for instance a detector click or a pointer movement.
 Whether this click represents the measurement of mass or weight depends on the experimenter who labels the dial on the pointer or the pitch of the click with properties and their values.
 The same pointer movement on the same dial could, for instance, denote different properties and values.
 Similarly, the separation between properties and values also exists in human perception.
 For instance, the idea of color exists in our minds even when we don’t see red, blue, or green.
 In this case, the idea of color is the property while red, blue, and green are measured values of that property.
 Even the idea of redness can be a property and various shades of red would then be interpreted as values of that property.

 The key question however is: Does the property of color or redness exist in the external world or only in the mind of the observer?
 If we say that redness only exists in our minds then the observation cannot be applied back to reality.
 All observations will be illusions and our ability to construct reality from these observations would be futile because whatever property we imagine in our minds would only be in the mind and not in the external world.
-Science postulates that some properties (such as length, mass, momentum, etc.) are in the real world while others (such as color, taste and smell) are in the mind.
+Science postulates that some properties (such as length, mass, momentum, etc.) are in the real world while others (such as color, taste, and smell) are in the mind.
 This separation is called the divide between primary and secondary properties and it has no fundamental grounding, given that even many primary properties (such as speed and weight) are actually illusions in science.

 The separation between primary and secondary properties also creates difficulties in explaining the secondary properties as effects of primary properties in a theory (not just as a matter of fact).
 For instance, we can observe someone’s brain activity when s/he sees redness, and conclude that the brain and the perception are identical.
 However, there is no way to reduce the redness to the physical properties in a physical theory that relies only on the use of primary properties rather than secondary properties.
 For instance, nobody has been able to come up with an equation that says that a certain frequency of light is the color red, although empirically we insist on this equivalence.